veryslowcode/no-one-likes-parallel/README.md

 A serial terminal that uses a Text User Interface (TUI) to allow the application to be run in a terminal emulator.

-> [!NOTE]
-> This project under active development and may have some bugs or may be lacking features that you need.
-If you find this is true for your use case, please submit a ticket and I will work to get the issue resolved or feature implemented as time permits.

 ## Features

 ![Menu View](resources/menu-view.png)